SteadyCadence/api-docs/content/04-project.md

 **Request Payload**

+> NOTE: should be able to see Public User and Administrator as options in the `role` field; bug being fixed.

 Property | Type | Required? | Description
 --- | --- | :---: | ---
 `username` | CharField | x | The user's username (30 characters or fewer.
 Letters, digits and @/./+/-/_ only.)